tstuefe/JEP387/jep.md

 Alternatives
 ------------

 A recurring idea popping up is to get rid of the Metaspace allocator altogether and replace it with a simple malloc() based one.
-That has obvious drawbacks, since
+A variant of that idea would be to use an existing general purpose allocator (e.g. dlmalloc()) atop of pre-allocated space.

+These ideas have the following drawbacks:

-- we would not be able to allocate contiguous space for Compressed Class Space
+1) Using malloc(), we would not be able to allocate contiguous space for Compressed Class Space

-- we would be highly dependent on the libc implementation, on various platforms e.g. subject to the process break or being limited by an inconveniently placed Java heap.
+2) Using malloc(), we would be highly dependent on the libc implementation, on various platforms e.g. subject to the process break or being limited by an inconveniently placed Java heap.
+The same argument goes for any other third-party allocation library we would use.

-- A custom Metaspace allocator can be specifically geared toward metadata allocation - e.g. use the fact that metadata are bulk-deleted on class loader death.
+3) Most importantly, a custom Metaspace allocator can be specifically geared toward Metadata allocation.
+Since the lifetime of Metadata is scoped to its loading class loader, we can bulk-delete it when the class loader dies and do not have to track every single allocation individually.
+We can also use the fact that we know the typical allocation sizes (e.g. InstanceKlass allocations will be between 512 bytes and 1 KB) to tailor the Metaspace allocator toward these sizes.
+Any general purpose allocator has to be efficient over a whole range of allocation sizes.
+The Metaspace allocator does not.

 Testing
 -------

-A side effect of a new Metaspace implementation should be better testability, which will result in more and better gtests.
+A side effect of a new Metaspace implementation would be better isolation of sub components which makes for better testability.
+This will result in more and better gtests.

-A working prototype of this new allocator exists in jdk-sandbox, branch "stuefe-new-metaspace-branch".
-Due to the reworked Metaspace coding, better isolation of the sub components has been achieved and used to write a new set of extended gtests.
+Extensive function- and performance tests will be part of this work.

 Risks and Assumptions
 ---------------------

 It is assumed that the consensus is not to re-implement Metaspace in a completely different way.
 Were that to happen, e.g. a hypothetical switch back to PermGen-in-Java-heap or a re-implementation using platform malloc, this proposal would be moot.

 Dependencies
 -----------